legendy4141/LanceDB/docs/src/concepts/vector_search.md

 ## Indexes

 Embeddings for a given dataset are made searchable via an **index**.
 The index is constructed by using data structures that store the embeddings such that it's very efficient to perform scans and lookups on them.
-A key distinguishing feature of LanceDB is it uses a disk-based index: IVF-PQ, which is a variant of the Inverted File Index (IVF) that uses Product Quantization (PQ) to compress the embeddings.
+A  distinguishing feature of LanceDB is it uses a disk-based index: IVF-PQ, which is a variant of the Inverted File Index (IVF) that uses Product Quantization (PQ) to compress the embeddings.

 See the [IVF-PQ](./index_ivfpq.md) page for more details on how it works.